TeleAmb-upla/nieves_auto/README.md

 **--from-address (Optional)**: Email address to use as sender.
 Use the environment variable 'SNOW_FROM_ADDRESS' for the Docker container.

 **--to-address (Optional)**: Email addresses to use as recipients.
 Accepts one or more email address separated by ',' or ';'.
+Multiple emails need to be enclosed in single or double quotes. e.g "user@email.com;user2@email.com".
 Use the environment variable 'SNOW_TO_ADDRESS' for the Docker container.

 ## Docker container automatic scheduled execution: